adamrossnelson/CleryData/README.md

 # 3. Usage

+ Clery data is distributed in wide format and provides one observation per year institution per campus.
+The Stata files in this repo reshape Clery data to a more research ready long shape and collapses data to one observation per year per institution.

 ## 3.1. clery_grabber.py

 This Python script depends on Selenium and Geckodriver installations.
 This repo uses python to get Clery data because, unlike over at  [StataIPEDSAll](https://github.com/adamrossnelson/StataIPEDSAll) and [colscore](https://github.com/adamrossnelson/colscore) the data is not available from a stable URL.
 Open to suggestions on methods that might enable an opportunity implement `clery_grabber.py` in Stata.

 ## 3.2. clery_discipline.do

-This Stata script uses the files collected with `clery_grabber.py`.
-Its purpose is to combine and reshape disciplinary referral Clery data.
-Clery data is distributed in wide format and provides one observation per year institution per campus. `clery_grabber.py` reshapes to a more research ready long and collapses data to one observation per year per institution.
+Uses the files collected with `clery_grabber.py`.
+Combines and reshapes disciplinary referral Clery data.

+## clery_arrest.do

+Uses the files collected with `clery_grabber.py`.
+Combines and reshapes arrest Clery data.

 ### 3.2.1.
 Run from online